diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 </project>
 ```

-For building MapReduce jobs, you only need to have the hadoop-client dependency, which contains all the Hadoop client-side classes needed to interact with HDFS and MapReduce.
-For running unit tests, we use junit, and for writing MapReduce tests, we use mrunit.
-The hadoop-minicluster library contains the “mini-” clusters that are useful for testing with Hadoop clusters running in a single JVM.
+For building MapReduce jobs, you only need to have the `hadoop-client` dependency, which contains all the Hadoop client-side classes needed to interact with HDFS and MapReduce.
+For running unit tests, we use `junit`, and for writing MapReduce tests, we use `mrunit`.
+The `hadoop-minicluster` library contains the “mini-” clusters that are useful for `testing with Hadoop clusters running in a single JVM`.

 ```shell
 $ mvn eclipse:eclipse -DdownloadSources=true -DdownloadJavadocs=true